Signal and Noise

 The goal isn't to know more.
 It's to understand deeply.
 In a world of infinite noise, clarity is the ultimate competitive advantage.

-The first tool inside The Vault is The Kill List - 5 questions that either kill the idea cleanly or make the next 90 days obvious.
+The first tool inside The Vault is The Kill List - a five-question stop-loss for ideas, offers, and decisions that keep sounding responsible while they tax the week.
 One email.
 Permanent access.

 First tool inside